gpstar81/GPStar-proton-pack/ATTENUATOR_FLASHING.md

 ### ESP32: Standard Updates (After the First-Time Upload)

-This applies to ALL updates after the first-time upload of the firmware for the device, when the private WiFi network for the Proton Pack is available via the custom firmware.
+This applies to all updates you will perform AFTER the first-time upload of the firmware for the device, when the private WiFi network for the Proton Pack is available via the custom firmware.

-1. Power up your Proton Pack and device.
+1. Power up your Proton Pack and ESP32 device (whether standalone or as part of the Attenuator hardware).
 1. Open the WiFi preferences on your computer/device and look for the SSID which begins **"ProtonPack_"**.
 	* If this is your first connection to this access point, use the default password **"555-2368"**.
 1. Navigate directly to the URL: [http://192.168.1.2/update](http://192.168.1.2/update)